Valentine’s Day Decor Ideas

 What is free motion stitch embroidery?

-Free motion machine embroidery is a type of sewing that you do on a regular sewing machine but you can move the material in any direction while sewing it on your machine.
-Normally when you sew, the machine automatically moves the fabric forward.
-When you sew free motion embroidery, you get to move the fabric so you determine exactly where you want to sew.
+Free motion machine embroidery is a type of sewing that you do on a regular sewing machine, but you can move the material in any direction while sewing it on your machine.
+Usually, when you sew, the machine automatically moves the fabric forward.
+When you sew free-motion embroidery, you get to move the fabric so you determine precisely where you want to sew.
 You can move sideways, forward, backward, and create any shape you want.
 All you need is a quilting foot.

 How do you do free-motion embroidery?

-Use a medium-heavy fabric for free-motion embroidery.
+Use a medium- to heavy-weight fabric for free-motion embroidery.
 Attach the darning foot to your machine, and lower the feed dogs.
 (The feed dog is what moves your fabric forward.
-If you lower it then you can move the fabric in any direction you want.)
+If you lower it, you can move the fabric in any direction.)

-Sew your design two times so the stitching is more predominant.
+Sew your design twice so the stitching is more prominent.
 DO NOT try to sew perfectly.
-It’s so easy and don’t worry if you make a mistake here and there.
+It’s so easy; don’t worry if you make a mistake here and there.
 It looks better that way.

 Can you do free-motion embroidery on any machine?

 Yes, you can do free-motion embroidery using a regular sewing machine.
-You will want to use a darning foot and lower the feed dogs to allow you to move the fabric in any direction you want.
+You will want to use a darning foot and lower the feed dogs to allow you to move the fabric in any direction.

 How can I decorate for Valentine’s Day?

-I like to add Valentine’s decor to my home that is more pink, red, and hearts than specifically Valentine’s Day.
-I add flowers (fresh and faux), pillows, throws, and lots of other decor items to give our home a very romantic feel to celebrate Valentine’s Day.
+I want to add Valentine’s decor to my home that is more pink, red, and hearts than Valentine’s Day.
+I add flowers (fresh and faux), pillows, throws, and many other decor items to give our home a romantic feel to celebrate Valentine’s Day.

 When should you start decorating for Valentine’s Day?

 It’s up to you!
-I like adding pink to our home every year.
-With subtle changes, I have eased into Valentine’s Day very easily.
-My decor is more based on colors than actual “Happy Valentine’s Day” decor.
+I like adding a touch of pink to our home every year.
+With subtle changes, I have eased into Valentine’s Day.
+My decor is more based on colors than “Happy Valentine’s Day” decor.
 I usually save that decor for a few days before.

-I think this pillow would not only look great in your home, but it would make a great Valentine’s Day gift too.
+I think this pillow would look great in your home and make a great Valentine’s Day gift, too.

 Valentine's Day Decoration Ideas